 - Especially blurry night-time vision

-Computerized corneal mapping – This specialized photographic exam records images of your cornea, creating a detailed shape of its surface.
+Anterior Segment OCT with Epithelial Thickness Maps – This specialized photographic exam records images of your cornea, creating a detailed shape of its surface.
 This exam gives the thickness and shape specifically of the epithelium which aids in early diagnosis.

 - Corneal cross-linking: